anyRTC/Tools/DynamicKey/ARDynamicKey/cpp/sample/README.md

 > <b>NOTE</b>
 >
-> An RTC Token applies to the following SDKs:
+> anyRTC Token applies to the following SDKs:
 >
-> - Agora Native SDK v2.1+
+> - anyRTC Native SDK v4.0+
-> - Agora Web SDK v2.4+
+> - anyRTC Web SDK v4.0+
-> - Agora Recording SDK v2.1+
-> - Agora RTSA SDK
 >
-> An RTM Token applies to the Agora RTM SDK.
+> An RTM Token applies to the anyRTC RTM SDK.
-> The Agora RTSA SDK supports joining multiple channels.
+> The anyRTC RTSA SDK supports joining multiple channels.
 If you join multiple channels at the same time, then you MUST generate a specific token for each channel you join.